 On our way back down, one of the monks offered to unlock the church for us.
 The interior was rather humble but the surviving frescoes were excellent.
 They were painted in 1381 by an artist named Arsen, which we know thanks to an ancient inscription.

 And shortly after getting back in the car, Fedia happened to know another fantastic viewing point where we stopped for awhile to take some pictures.

 Our last stop of the day would be Zarzma Monastery, which shares both a similar design and history with the others.
 Zarzma, about 30 km west of Akhaltsikhe, is located relatively close to Chulevi Monastery.
 But unlike at Chulevi, we encountered a fair amount of local families who’d come to visit the church.

-Also around the courtyard are some interesting stone sculptures, a cactus garden and a large dog, which was fortunately docile and caged.
+Also around the courtyard are some interesting stone sculptures, a cactus garden and a large dog (fortunately docile and caged).

 The main church’s beautiful frescoes date back to the 16th century.
 As is the case with Chulevi Monastery, many of those depicted are members of the Jakel family.
 They were the former ruling family of the Samtskhe region who inhabited Rabati Castle during their reign.

 Inside, I also met a friendly English-speaking monk who gave me some recommendations on other monasteries to visit around Georgia.